Updated August 10, 2023

 Benefits of LLDP

-- Management of a complex multiple vendor network made simple, structured and easier.
+- Managing a complex multiple-vendor network made it simple, structured, and easier.

-- The accurate information captured on the exchange of data helps in controlling the network performance, monitoring the data exchange flow and troubleshoot issues whenever it occurs.
+- The accurate information captured on the data exchange helps control the network performance, monitor the data exchange flow, and troubleshoot issues whenever it occurs.

 - Provides Better traceability of network components within the network

 - Improves the system available to the users by effectively monitoring the network performance and preventing downtime in data center operations.

 - Ensures good front-end response to users in the application by ensuring faster and quicker availability of data from other nodes in the same network and from other networks.

 LLD protocol is a boon to network administrators.
 It aids them with helpful information on intra-network devices at the data layer (level 2) and the internetwork devices at the network layer (level 3) for effectively managing data center operations.